blackary/sis-tricks/import-from-folder/README.md

 Instead, you can create a zip folder, put _that_ to the stage, and then import from that zip directly.

-1. Create an app with the code from streamlit_app.py
+1. Create an app with the code from streamlit_app.py.
+Note the important step of adding `utils.zip` to `sys.path`
 2. Put several python modules in the `utils` folder, or another similar
 3. Zip the utils folder